 For full details of the programme and the application process please visit: https://groups.oist.jp/grad/research-interns

 £1,000 Royal Society of Asian Affairs award for travel to Asia

-The Royal Society for Asian Affairs invites applications from individuals, who will be aged 18-25 at the time of the proposed trip, for the RSAA Travel and Adventure Award (formerly the Sir Peter Holmes Memorial Award for travel).
+The Royal Society for Asian Affairs invites applications from individuals, who will be aged 21-28 at the time of the proposed trip, for the RSAA Travel Award

-The Award is to encourage individual purposeful travel in Asia by young people, organized by themselves and not part of a group organized by another organization.
-Applicants should submit a plan of a project involving travel in a country or countries of Asia and relating to the geography, history, politics, environmental conservation, culture or art of the area to be visited.
-Any part of Asia, including the Middle East, may be chosen.
+Applicants should submit a proposal of no more than two sides of A4, involving travel in a country or countries of Asia in 2020 and relating to the geography, history, politics, environment, conservation, culture or art of the area to be visited.
+Any part of Asia, from eastern Turkey and the Middle East to Japan, may be chosen.